msbx5420-class/msbx5420-class.github.io/project.md

 ### About ChatGPT

-* ChatGPT or generative AI tools have been useful for writing reports, but there have been discussions around whether they should be allowed for classrooms.
+* ChatGPT or generative AI tools have been useful for writing reports.
 In this course, you are allowed to use ChatGPT or AI tools for writing reports if they can generate the content you want.
-But the condition is that you need to clearly state that you use ChatGPT or other AI tools in writing the report.
+But please clearly state that you use ChatGPT or other AI tools in writing the report.
 * Note that the use of ChatGPT or AI tools in writing report will NOT affect any grading of your project report, as long as you indicate which tool you use.
 However, it may take adverse effect on your grading if your report is very likely written by AI but you don't state the use of AI in the report.

 ## Project Timeline and Deliverable

 > For all project deliverables, they should be submitted on Canvas by one of the team members

-* ***<u>Project Proposal (Due Apr 2):</u>*** You will need to develop a <u>one-page proposal</u> of your project (the second page will not be graded), to <u>discuss the dataset you would like to use</u> and <u>the problems you want to solve from the data</u>.
+* ***<u>Project Proposal (Submit before Consultation):</u>*** You will need to develop a <u>one-page proposal</u> of your project (the second page will not be graded), to <u>discuss the dataset you would like to use</u> and <u>the problems you want to solve from the data</u>.
 Please be concise on your proposal and motivate your problems - why the problems you want to investigate are <u>important</u> and <u>interesting</u>.
 Submit your project proposal <u>one day before your consultation time</u>.
 Note that the proposal is only a summary of your plan and progress, your actual progress doesn't have to be constrained by it.
-* ***<u>Project Consultation (Week 12 Apr 3/4):</u>*** Your team will make an appointment (30 mins) with instructor by choosing your time slots (which will be confirmed in around Spring break).
+* ***<u>Project Consultation (Week 12 March 24/26):</u>*** Your team will make an appointment (30 mins) with instructor by choosing your time slots (which will be confirmed in around Spring break).
 You will discuss your project with instructor, demonstrate your preliminary works, and get feedback on solving the problems.
 It is recommended that all team members join the consultation to demonstrate you are working as a whole team.
 No-show in consultation without reasons will affect participation grade.
-* ***<u>Project Presentation (Week 15 Apr 24/25):</u>*** You will present your problem and analysis (insights) in the class.
-Your presentation date (April 24 or 25) will be determined by the section of the majority of team members.
+* ***<u>Project Presentation (Week 15 April 14/16):</u>*** You will present your problem and analysis (insights) in the class.
+Your presentation date (April 14 or 16) will be determined by the section of the majority of team members.
 You are required to do in-person presentation, if possible; only if you have special constraints or you are distance education students, you can do pre-recorded videos for presentation.
-Submit your presentation slides (and pre-recorded videos, if applicable) on the same day of your presentation.
+Submit your presentation slides (and pre-recorded videos, if applicable) on Canvas before your presentation.
 The order of presentation will be decided by lucky draw.
   * **Presentation schedule and format requirement**
     * All group members from in-person sections (001/002): in-person presentation only; date depends on the section of the majority of group members; group members who have unresolvable conflicts can record videos which are played by other members who present in-person
     * Most group members from in-person sections with some members from online section: members from online section can record videos and members who present in-person can play the video part from online members
     * Most group members or all group members from online section (800): recorded video presentations submitted on Canvas

-* ***<u>Project Implementation (Due May 2):</u>*** You will refine your project after presentation and submit your final application (code, data, etc.) in the project as the deliverable of implementation.
+* ***<u>Project Implementation (Due April 24):</u>*** You will refine your project after presentation and submit your final application (code, data, etc.) in the project as the deliverable of implementation.
-* ***<u>Project Report (Due May 2):</u>*** Based on your problems and insights, you will write a project report to motivate your problem, describe the dataset you use, present your findings and discuss the implications of your findings.
+* ***<u>Project Report (Due April 24):</u>*** Based on your problems and insights, you will write a project report to motivate your problem, describe the dataset you use, present your findings and discuss the implications of your findings.

 ## Project Grading (40% in total)

 > Grades on Canvas will be 10 pts, 20 pts, 40 pts and 30 pts for each of the component, respectively.
 Then the total (100 pts) will be converted as 40% of final grade.

 * ***<u>Project Proposal (4%):</u>*** Please be concise on your proposal within one-page. <u>Contents exceeding one-page will not be graded.</u>
-* ***<u>Project Presentation (8%):</u>*** Presentation will be 13-16 mins for each group.
+* ***<u>Project Presentation (8%):</u>*** Presentation will be 12-15 mins for each group.
 Make sure your presentation length fall into the range.
 For either in-person or pre-recorded presentation, make sure all of your team members have engagement in the presentation.
-* ***<u>Project Implementation (16%):</u>*** Your implementation (analysis and code) will take 10%, while the deployment of your application (pyspark) on the cluster will take 6%.
+* ***<u>Project Implementation (16%):</u>*** Your implementation (analysis and code) will take 10%, while the deployment of your application (pyspark) on the AWS EMR cluster will take 6%.
 * ***<u>Project Report (12%):</u>*** The final report has no page limits (typically 10-15 pages would be sufficient).
 There is not standard rubric for the report, but your report should discuss your processes or insights rather than displaying your code.
 For a reference, your final report can include the following components:
   * Abstract / summary of your report
   * The background and motivation of your questions